massysett/rainbox/README.md

 Current development status
 ==========================

-Currently the library is under development and parts of it are broken.
+Currently the library is done and passes all tests; I'm working on adding more tests and some documentation.

 Documentation
 =============